Please ensure Javascript is enabled for purposes of website accessibility Faculty | Earth and Environmental Sciences | University of West Florida

 Biography

-Matthew Schwartz, who has taught undergraduate and graduate courses in Geology, Hydrology and related topics, is a Professor in the Department of Earth and Environmental Sciences as well as the Assistant Vice President of Research Administration.
-Schwartz’s research covers many aspects of estuarine biogeochemistry: red tide harmful algal blooms, submarine groundwater discharges into estuarine and coastal waters, and methods used to evaluate biogeochemical processes, to name three examples.
-Due to his current administrative assignment with UWF, Dr. Schwartz is not currently accepting new graduate research students.
+Matthew Schwartz, who has taught undergraduate and graduate courses in Geology, Hydrology, and related topics, is a Professor in the Department of Earth and Environmental Sciences.
+Schwartz’s research covers many aspects of estuarine biogeochemistry, including red tide harmful algal blooms, submarine groundwater discharges into estuarine and coastal waters, and methods used to evaluate biogeochemical processes.

 Schwartz earned a Ph.D. in Marine Studies – Oceanography at the University of Delaware and held two postdoctoral fellowships before he joined UWF in 2005.
-Much of his research has involved local waters – Choctawhatchee Bay, Pensacola Bay and Santa Rosa Sound, among others -- and the Gulf Islands National Seashore.
-His findings have been published in books and in journals such as Biogeosciences, Estuaries and Coasts, and Limnology and Oceanography.
-Among the courses that Schwartz has taught: Earth Science, Geochemistry, and Natural Disasters.
+Much of his research has involved local waters – Choctawhatchee Bay, Pensacola Bay, and Santa Rosa Sound, among others -- and the Gulf Islands National Seashore.
+His findings have been published in books and journals such as Biogeosciences, Estuaries and Coasts, and Limnology and Oceanography.
+Among the courses that Schwartz has taught are Earth Science, Geochemistry, and Natural Disasters.
 He received a B.S. in Geology from the College of William and Mary

 Degrees & Institutions